smart-edge-open/ido-specs/doc/enhanced-platform-awareness/openness-sriov-multiple-interfaces.md

 >**NOTE**: Users can create a network with a different CRD as needed.

-1. To create a POD with an attached SR-IOV device, add the network annotation to the POD definition and `request` access to the SR-IOV capable device (`intel.com/intel_sriov_netdevice`):
+1. To create a pod with an attached SR-IOV device, add the network annotation to the pod definition and `request` access to the SR-IOV capable device (`intel.com/intel_sriov_netdevice`):
    ```yaml
    apiVersion: v1
    kind: Pod